 Figure 5.
-Predicted context effects from two variants that fit the most participants' data best individually.
-The top (a, b) variant fit 17 participants best and was identical to the GLA model.
-The bottom (c, d) hybrid variant fit 9 participants best and combined distance-dependent inhibition with alternative-wise gaze-discounting.
-While the variant without inhibition underestimated strong attraction effects (a), the hybrid variant predicted attraction effects substantially better (c).
-Predictions for compromise effects did not differ meaningfully between the two variants.
-Note, that because the top variant coincided with the GLA, panels (a) and (b) resemble Figure 3c and d (differences are due to stochasticity in simulation of choices), and shown again for illustration purposes.
+Hybrid model variant details. (a, b) Number of participants better described by the hybrid variant (pink) or the GLA (grey), dependent on context effect strength in attraction (a) and compromise (b) trials.
+Participants with strong attraction effects were mostly better described by the hybrid variant. (c, d) Individual observed and predicted RST in attraction (c) and compromise trials (d).
+Compared with GLA (Figure 3i, j), the hybrid model predicted individual differences in the attraction effect better, especially by correctly predicting strong attraction effects for some participants.
+Predictions of compromise effects are similar. (e, f) Observed and model-predicted probability of choosing the target alternative, depending on the target’s relative dwell advantage.
+Like other gaze-dependent models (Figure 3), the hybrid variant generally captured the positive association between gaze and choice.
+In contrast to GLA, however, it predicted an overall higher probability of choosing the target in attraction trials (e).
+Predictions in compromise trials (f) are similar.
+Bars show observed data from even-numbered trials.
+Model predictions are based on 50 simulations for each odd-numbered trial.

 Notably, nine participants (22.5%) were best described by the previously described hybrid variant using a distance-dependent inhibition mechanism (Table 2).
-Additional two participants were best described by other variants using distance-dependent inhibition in conjunction with an alternative-wise gazediscount.
+Additional two participants were best described by other variants using distance-dependent inhibition in conjunction with an alternative-wise gaze-discount.

-Counting switch-values of individually best fitting variants, most participants were best described by model variants with multiplicative integration, with alternative-wise and no attribute-wise gazediscount, with constant accumulation leak parameter and no inhibition (Supplemental Figure ), echoing the results of best fitting individual and aggregate models.
+Counting switch-values of individually best fitting variants, most participants were best described by model variants with multiplicative integration, with alternative-wise and no attribute-wise gaze-discount, with constant accumulation leak parameter and no inhibition (Supplemental Figure 6), echoing the results of best fitting individual and aggregate models.

 Finally, we probed the switchboard variants’ ability to accurately predict individual differences in context effects.
 To this extent we compared RST predictions of the two variants that best described the most participants: The variant that coincided with the GLA (variant A in Table 2), and the hybrid variant (variant B in Table 2) that described 9 participants best by combining an alternative-wise gaze-discount with distance-dependent inhibition (Figure 5).
-This analysis revealed that the hybrid variant predicted individual differences in the attraction effect better than the GLA model, as it was also able to capture the behaviour of participants where the effect was particularly strong.
+This analysis revealed that the hybrid variant predicted individual differences in the attraction effect better than the GLA model, as it was also able to capture the behaviour of participants where the effect was particularly strong (Figure 5a, b).

+It did so, by predicting higher probability of target choices, and lower probability of competitor choices in attraction trials (upwards shift in Fig 5e, also Supplemental Figure 4).
+This was driven primarily by the model’s predictions for individuals with strong attraction effects (Supplemental Figure 7).

+The two variants predictions differed much less in compromise trials

 Discussion